 Feel free to share your own thoughts on battery repair, and if you disagree with anything I've presented, please share.

-You can also read about MetroMPG's battery refurbishment
+You can also read about MetroMPG's successful DIY battery refurbishment